dandeliongold/mcp-decent-sampler-drums/docs/schemas.md

 This document details the TypeScript interfaces and parameter descriptions for all tool configurations.

+See the [Workflows Documentation](workflows.md) for practical examples of how these schemas are used.

 ## configure_drum_controls

 Configuration schema for drum control parameters including pitch and envelope settings.